If you are raising funds to send a BFA shipment of books to Africa, here are some ideas and real-life projects to inspire you.

 - Contact information, such as an e-mail or website address.

 - Peace Corps Volunteers (PCVs) in Africa who wish to fund a BFA shipment can utilize the Peace Corps Partnership Program (PCPP).
-The PCPP requires PCVs to complete an application and to have significant community support and contribution (a minimum of 25% of project cost), but it is a very simple process.
-For ideas on how to fund and organize a BFA shipment, read this brief firsthand account of a 2008 shipment organized by Rose Zulliger, a former PCV in South Africa.
-For details on how to implement a BFA shipment in conjunction with the Peace Corps, here is the long version of Rose Zulliger's work in South Africa.
+The PCPP requires PCVs to complete an application and to have significant community support and contribution (a minimum of 25% of project cost), but it is a very simple process. send an e-mail to Books For Africa for ideas on how to fund and organize a BFA shipment.

 - University students who wish to host a fundraiser on campus can visit our Campus Outreach page.